-Despite the fact that the manufacturing base in America and its presence in NJ in particular has been shipped overseas, many prospective buyers still consider getting into manufacturing.
+Despite the fact that the manufacturing base in America and its presence in NJ, in particular, has been shipped overseas, many prospective buyers are reconsidering getting into manufacturing.
+Covid, supply chain disruptions, and inflation have reignited interest in bringing familiarity back to the US.
 The single most important attribute that you must have when buying a manufacturing business is prior experience in this sector.
 This is not the type of business that you can easily or quickly learn after you take it over.

 What to Consider When Buying a Manufacturing Business

-- What assurances are in place that the company can continue to manufacture domestically?
+- What assurances are in place that the company can continue to economically manufacture domestically, particularly in NJ?

-- Does the company compete on price, quality, or service or have a process/product exclusive to them?
+- Is the company competitive on price and quality, or have a process/product exclusive to them?

-- Do you have access to additional funds for future capital expenditures?
+- Do you have access to funding for future capital expenditures?
 On this note be sure to adjust the Owner’s Benefit downwards to accommodate future capital expenditures.

 - Is there any pending technology that could render your product or process obsolete?